 What is Bounce Rate?

-Bounce rate is a key website metric that indicates the percentage of visitors who leave after viewing only one page (single-page sessions) without any interaction.
-Bounce rate measures how effectively your site captures user interest.
-A low bounce rate typically suggests that visitors are engaged, finding the information they need, and exploring further, while a bad bounce rate may indicate issues such as content relevance, session timeout, or slow loading speed.
-Monitoring bounce rate alongside other metrics like average bounce rate, exit rate, and engagement rate can help businesses refine their conversion rate optimization strategy and improve overall user experience.
+Bounce rate is a key website metric tracked in Google Analytics that indicates the percentage of visitors who leave after viewing only one page (single-page sessions) without any interaction.
+It reflects how well your website aligns with search intent and captures user interest.
+A low bounce rate usually means that users are engaged, finding relevant content, and navigating to other pages using internal links.
+Conversely, a high bounce rate may signal problems like irrelevant content, session timeout, or slow load times—issues that are especially critical for mobile users.
+By analyzing bounce rate along with metrics like average bounce rate, exit rate, and engagement rate, businesses can optimize the user journey and enhance their conversion rate optimization strategies.

 Why is Bounce Rate Important?